Washington Bridge change order

 During the most recent oversight hearings, Aetna Bridge was accused of not filing the proper paperwork for campaign contributions.
 They eventually backtracked and resubmitted their paperwork after the fact.

 How much of this $38.4 million change order will find its way back into the pockets of the people that awarded the work, or obtained the grants?
 What else could we spend this money on to improve our infrastructure?
-Will there be another Washington Bridge change order in the future?
+Will there be another Washington Bridge change order in the future and who will pay for it?

 $150,000 Change Order: